 A tour of Africa would never be complete if you have not visited some areas.
-Some of the finest travel destinations in this continent under the sun include South Africa (Johannesburg to be more specific), Nairobi in Kenya and most definitely Accra, the capital city of Ghana.
-You can never claim to have toured Africa properly if you have not popped in at Accra.
+Some of the finest travel destinations in this continent include South Africa (Johannesburg to be more specific), Nairobi in Kenya and most definitely Accra, the capital city of Ghana.
+You can never claim to have toured Africa properly if you have not come Accra.
 It is among the fastest growing cities in the whole of Africa.
 There are some very interesting things about Accra that would make you consider to stay there.

 Here are some 10 Lesser Known Facts about Accra

 1. It is not the largest city in Ghana

 The fact that Accra is the capital city of Ghana may lead to the assumption that it is the largest city in the country.
 Well, there is still some debate as to whether it is the largest city or not.
 Nonetheless, in terms of population, it comes in second to Kumasi.
 Kumasi is a lovely city in the country as well and you will want to steal a sneak peek at it while you are in Ghana.
 Accra comes only second to it when it comes to size.

 The population of Accra is a little more than two million making it among the most populated metropolitan areas in the continent.
 Kumasi stands as the most populated city in the country.
 The above-stated figure is the number of people who reside in the city.
 Accra is unlike most other African cities where the daytime population is dramatically different from the population in the evenings.
 Strange as this might sound, the population in most African cities is greater during the day than during the night.

 Ghana was colonized by Britain back in the 19th century.
 However, contact between the country and Europe has been documented to exist even before the 16th century.
 The British installed Accra to be the capital of the country in the year 1877.
 More than a century later, it remains the unchanged capital of Ghana.
 It is the home of the government and also plays host to hundreds of embassies and high commissions in the country.